In our previous post, we’ve explored the basic concepts behind the creation of a fully functional Alexa skill with Xenioo.

-In this second part, we’re going to delve deeper in other parts of advanced skill creation approaching topics like streaming, state management, and live publishing.
+In this second part, we’re going to delve deeper in other parts of advanced skill creation approaching.
+We will see topics like streaming, state management, and live publishing.

 The two options are not mutually exclusive but work very differently.

 To send a small sample you can just add an Audio Action to your chatbot specifying the source file.

 Leave all fields empty (as there’s no need for any additional information) and check the “Embed in speech encoding if available”.

 This way Xenioo will automatically create an SSML audio message with your mp3.